outsidedav/swift/getting_started/installing.md

 For more information, see the [Carthage README](https://github.com/Carthage/Carthage#getting-started).

-## Installing with Swift package manager
+## Installing with the Swift package manager
 {: #installing_with_swift_package_manager}

-To install an SDK using Swift Package Manager, add the following line to your dependencies in your `Package.swift`:
+To install an SDK by using the Swift Package Manager, add the following line to your dependencies in your `Package.swift`:
 ```
 .Package(url: "<SDK git url>")
 ```